 Myths About Masturbation and Hormones

-Let’s address some common myths and separate fact from fiction.
+Let’s address some common myths and separate facts from misconceptions:

 Myth 1: Female Masturbation Affects Ovulation